-Talk for writing is used successfully across the school to help children to gather ideas and structure their writing.
+Talk for writing is used successfully across the school to help children to develop the structure of their writing.
+We use this well to engage children, with different styles of writing and with different purposes.

 Unfortunately not the ones with chocolate chips.